Hornet Central is your one-stop shop for registration, student finances, and enrollment forms on your way to SU!

 - Summer Term II: June 15

-View Your Account Statement and Make a Payment
+View Your Account Statement And Make A Payment

-- Login to WebAdvisor
+- Login to Hornet Hub

 Students may grant Parent/Person Proxy access to a person of their choice.

-To grant Parent/Person Proxy access students must:
+To grant Parent/Person Proxy access, the student must:

-- Login to WebAdvisor
+- Login to Hornet Hub

-- Click on student’s name
+- Click on student’s name at the top right of page

-- Choose View/Add Proxy Access
+- Choose View/Add Proxy Access from drop down menu

 - Please note that you must enter the parent/person’s current/existing email address so the parent/person can receive his/her username and password.